Haryanka dynasty

-The Haryanka dynasty was the ruling dynasty of Magadha, according to the Buddhist text Mahavamsa between 544 BC and 413 BC though some scholars favour a later chronology (5th century BCE to first half of 4th century BCE).
+The Haryanka dynasty (हर्यंक; IAST: Haryaṅka) was the ruling dynasty of Magadha, according to the Buddhist text Mahavamsa between 544 BC and 413 BC though some scholars favour a later chronology (5th century BCE to first half of 4th century BCE).
 Initially, the capital was Rajagriha.
 Later, it was shifted to Pataliputra, near present-day Patna in India during the reign of Udayin.
 Bimbisara is considered to be the founder of the dynasty.

 According to the Mahavamsa, Bimbisara was appointed king by his father, Bhattiya, at the age of fifteen.
 This dynasty was succeeded by the Shaishunaga dynasty.

 Governance

 The governance structure of Haryanka dynasty is mentioned in ancient texts.
 They mention gramakas (village headmen) who headed village assemblies and mahamatras (high-ranking officials) who had executive, judicial and military functions.

 Historically, this period coincided with the Achaemenid conquest of the Indus Valley during the rule of Darius I from about 517/516 BCE.